tvweinstock/weather_graph/README.md

-##Graph of places I'd like to visit with flight cost comparison
+##Graph of the weather in the cities where my family lives

-A D3 data vis of my vacation wish list.
-There's so many places to go, so I'm building this tool to help me reach the 30 countries under 30 goal!
+A D3 data vis of the weather in Ottawa, Toronto, San Mateo and Paris.
+My family is a little spread out at the moment, but there are loads of ways technology can bring us closer together.
+One glance at this graph and you can see how the weather is treating everyone.

 ##What is this?

 D3 has a reputation for having a steep learning curve, I want to scale the curve with this project.
-I am going to chart the places I want to visit and compare them with flight costs obtained from the [QPX Express API](https://developers.google.com/qpx-express/).
+I am going to chart the weather in the cities where my immmediate family lives with the help of the [Open Weather Map API](http://openweathermap.org/).

 ##My Tools

-Built with JavaScript, D3 and the QPX API.
+Built with JavaScript, D3 and the Open Weather Map API.
 Plus my old friend, Sass and new buddy Gulp.